Why Blended Nomads?

 The parents are the main ones who will be writing on here but we will all be in videos, the podcast, photos etc. The teenagers manage most of the social channels.

 Justin is Ni-Vanuatu (native to Vanuatu), he grew up there and worked in the Solomon Islands for years before we met.

-I (Kylie) grew up in Tasmania and between us, we have 5 children.
-Halia (age 14) and Mele (age 13) are from my first marriage.
-They are part Tongan, part Maori and half Caucasian Australian.
+I (Kylie) grew up in Tasmania, Australia and between us, we have 5 children.
+Halia (age 16) and Mele (age 14) are from my first marriage.
+They are Tongan, Maori and Caucasian Australian.
 We have no contact with my ex-husband as there was significant abuse.
 I have full custody and a second protection order, valid for 5 years.

-Jemeliy (age 8) is from Justin’s first marriage, she is half Ni-Vanuatu and half Solomon Islander and lives in the Solomon Islands.
-We have a great relationship with her mother, Cathy and Cathy’s new husband, Rex.
+Jemeliy (age 9) is from Justin’s first marriage, she is Ni-Vanuatu and Solomon Islander, now living in Vanuatu.
+We have a great relationship with her mother, Cathy and Cathy’s husband, Rex.

-Elijah is our toddler and Dorothy is our newborn.
-Both are half Ni-Vanuatu and half Caucasian Australians.
-In the future, we will also have Leho with us at times, Cathy and Rex’s son who was born between Elijah and Dorothy, so similar ages.
+Elijah is our 2 year old and Dorothy is our 1 year old.
+Both are Ni-Vanuatu and Caucasian Australian.
+In the future, we will also have Leho with us at times, Cathy and Rex’s son who was born at the same time as Elijah and Dorothy, so similar ages.